PortalNetwork/hackathon/README.md

 ### Bluzelle

 Bluzelle brings together the sharing economy and token economy.
-Bluzelle enables people to rent out their computer storage space to earn a token while dApp developers pay tokens to have their data stored and managed in the most efficient way.
+Bluzelle enables people to rent out their computer storage space to earn a token while dApp developers pay tokens in return.

 ### Pledgecamp